UnbelievableLion/LinuxSound/Karaoke/FluidSynth/DisplayingandcolouringtextwithGtk.md

                               GdkEvent  *event,
                               gpointer   data )
 {
-    /* If you return FALSE in the delete-event signal handler,
+    /* If you return FALSE in the "delete-event" signal handler,
-     * GTK will emit the destroy signal.
+     * GTK will emit the "destroy" signal.
 Returning TRUE means
-     * you dont want the window to be destroyed.
+     * you don't want the window to be destroyed.
-     * This is useful for popping up are you sure you want to quit?
+     * This is useful for popping up 'are you sure you want to quit?'
      * type dialogs. */

-    g_print (delete event occurred\n);
+    g_print ("delete event occurred\n");

     /* Change TRUE to FALSE and the main window will be destroyed with
-     * a delete-event. */
+     * a "delete-event". */

     return TRUE;
 }